Oktogazh/Oktogazh/README.md

 ## Demat deoc'h 👋

-- 🔭 I’m currently working on my mini-project for my Bangor University MSc in Language Technology: add the Welsh language to Language Tool.
+- 🔭 I’m currently working on my M.Sc. dissertation in Language Technology at Bangor University.

 <!--
 **Oktogazh/Oktogazh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.